poi-bundler/website/docs/what-is-poi.md

 title: What is Poi?
 ---

-Poi is a bundler for web applications, essentially it's just a webpack wrapper which improves developer experience by abstracting away a lot of configurations and providing better logs.
+Poi is a bundler for web applications, essentially it's just a webpack wrapper which improves developer experience by abstracting away a lot of configurations for best practices.

-Oh and it allows you to reuse configurations, extend core features via `plugin`.
+Oh and it allows you to reuse configurations by extending core features via `plugin`.

 ## Compare to Parcel